Adult Education and Career Changes | Susan Heim

 Traditional educational institutions, like universities and community colleges, too have stepped up to the plate to make adult learning accessible.
 In addition to online courses, they offer distance learning, part-time and evening instructions.
 Some support continuing education programs that allow mature adults to pursue undergraduate and even postgraduate degrees with flexibility.

 Industry & Community Organizations

 Education opportunities through industry associations and local community groups require extra research.
 You will find numerous options through local Facebook, Eventbrite and Meetup groups.
-Here, you can access skill building, general interest and hobby courses, hosted in a casual environment, right within your neighborhood.
+Here, you can access skill-building, general interest and hobby courses, hosted in a casual environment, right within your neighbourhood.
 The Toronto District School Board, for example, has offered their Learn 4 Life programs for over 160 years to residents of Toronto.